What is a dental benefit waiting period?

 Looking for more information?
 Brush up on dental benefit basics.

 Want to learn more about dental insurance?
-Visit our dental insurance page.
+Visit our individual dental insurance page.